felix/vils/README.md

 filenames will result in renaming the respective files.

-Originally from http://www.secnetix.de/~olli/scripts/Generic-utilities/ but the original source has gone, this captures it for the future.
+Originally from http://www.secnetix.de/~olli/scripts/Generic-utilities/ but the original source has gone.
+This incarnation uses POSIX shell.

 ## License